ryan-holt/ENSF480FinalProject/Project Planning Oct. 30.md

 * Landlord

-	* Owner of the property being rented
-	* Registers the property to the online management system
-	* Pays fee for the ad to be posted
-	*
+	* The **owner** of the property being rented that **registers** the property to the online management system and **pays** a fee to have the property ad posted which can be viewed by renters.
+The fee is charged for the amount of the time the owner wants the ad to remain on the system.

 * Manager

 * Renters
 	* Registered Renters
 * Database Engine